Ueny/DS560_hw3/index.md

 # Deliverables

+- Make terminology understandable
-Make terminology understandable, Separate the testing and production environment, Add a "Note" function, Create visualization examples, Create a PowerPoint, make a documentation.
+- Separate the testing and production environment
+- Add a "Note" function
+- Create visualization examples
+- Create a PowerPoint
+- Make a documentation.

 # Milestone